ndornseif/pypricklybird/README.md

 ```

 ## Documentation
-See the [docs/html](docs/html) folder of this reposity for documentation.
+See the [docs/html](https://github.com/ndornseif/pypricklybird/tree/main/docs/html) folder of the github reposity for documentation.

 ## Installation